-We believe that our performance and future success depend upon several factors including continuing effects of COVID-19 on our customer product rollouts, continuation of the global supply shortages, our ability to mitigate against such shortages through proactive advance purchases of long lead time inventory, the growth in sales of AirgainConnect AC-HPUE and related products, transitions to contract manufacturers and success in expanding NimbeLink opportunities and sales.
+We believe that our performance and future success depend upon several factors including continuing effects of COVID-19 on our customer product rollouts, continuation of the global supply shortages, our ability to mitigate against such shortages through proactive advance purchases of long lead time inventory, the growth in sales of AC-HPUE and follow on products in the AirgainConnect family, or other related products, continued improved performance of our contract manufacturers and success in expanding NimbeLink opportunities and sales.

 Our performance and future success also depend on factors such as manufacturing costs, continued investments in our growth, our ability to expand into growing addressable markets, including consumer, enterprise, and automotive, the average selling prices of our products per device, the number of antennas per device, and our ability to diversify the number of devices that incorporate our antenna products.
 Our customers are price conscious, and our operating results are affected by pricing pressure which may force us to lower prices below our established list prices.
 In addition, a few end-customer devices which incorporate our antenna products comprise a significant amount of our sales, and the discontinuation or modification of such devices may materially and adversely affect our sales and results of operations.
-Our ability to maintain or increase our sales depends on, among other things, new and existing end-customers selecting our antenna solutions for their wireless devices and networks, the impact of the COVID-19 pandemic, as discussed above, the deployment level of AirgainConnect AC-HPUE, the proliferation of Wi-Fi connected home devices and data intensive applications, trends related to in-house design in our traditional set top market, investments in our growth to address customer needs, the impact of the global supply shortage on our business and that of our end customers, our ability to target new end markets, development of our product offerings and technology solutions, and international expansion, as well as our ability to successfully integrate past and any future acquisitions.
+Our ability to maintain or increase our sales depends on, among other things, new and existing end-customers selecting our antenna solutions for their wireless devices and networks, the impact of the COVID-19 pandemic, as discussed above, the deployment level, performance and customer satisfaction of AC-HPUE and any follow on products in the AirgainConnect family, the proliferation of Wi-Fi connected home devices and data intensive applications, trends related to in-house design in our traditional set top market, investments in our growth to address customer needs, the impact of the global supply shortage on our business and that of our end customers, our ability to target new end markets, development of our product offerings and technology solutions, and international expansion, as well as our ability to successfully integrate past and any future acquisitions.

 In addition, inflation generally affects us by increasing our raw material and employee-related costs and other expenses.
-Our financial condition and results of operations may also be impacted by other factors we may not be able to control, such as uncertain global economic conditions, global trade disputes or political instability.
-We do not believe that such factors had a material adverse impact on our results of operations during the three months ended June 30, 2022.
+Our financial condition and results of operations may also be impacted by other factors we may not be able to control, such as uncertain global economic conditions, global trade disputes or political instability, as well as conflicts around the world.
+We do not believe that such factors had a material adverse impact on our results of operations during the three months ended September 30, 2022.